NeVeSpl/TestMe/readme.md

 ![projects_dependencies](docs/Presentation.React.png)

 ## <a name="API"></a> 5.
 Layer : Presentation.API
-- integration tests for happy paths backed on sqllite in memory with the possibility to switch to postgresql if needed for debuging
+- integration tests for happy paths backed on sqllite in-memory with the possibility to switch to postgresql if needed for debuging

 #### Endpoints